 Agreement to comply with the host institution policies and pay any required fees.

 If the host institution approves a visiting graduate researcher appointment, you must forward appropriate documentation of this approval to the SLAS Grant Coordinator.
 They will begin the process of concluding a formal agreement for payment of the stipend either with an administrator at your home institution or with you directly.
 You are responsible for arranging for accommodations at your host location, making visa arrangements (if necessary), banking arrangements (if needed) and paying any fees required by the host institution.

 If the host institution requests a change in the description of the research initially outlined in the student’s application for the SLAS grant (section IX above), the student must resubmit the application for additional review.

-Extensions to the original duration of the grant are possible upon request up to a maximum grant period of 6 months.
-An extension request must be received by SLAS no later than 2 weeks prior to the original grant end date, along with a supporting letter from the host faculty advisor who is supervising the visiting research.
+Extensions to the original duration of the grant are possible upon request up to a maximum grant period of six months.
+An extension request must be received by SLAS no later than two weeks prior to the original grant end date, along with a supporting letter from the host faculty advisor who is supervising the visiting research.
 Extensions must be compatible with any existing visa restrictions.